Struct HFILEMAPVIEW

 unsafe fn from_ptr(p: *mut c_void) -> Self

-Creates a new handle object by wrapping a pointer.
+Constructs a new handle object by wrapping a pointer.
 Read more

 unsafe fn as_mut(&mut self) -> &mut *mut c_void